juan-mpn/biodeversity/README.md

 # Biodiversity
-web page using github http server using JSON file to parse data and perform various analysis **_https://juan-mpn.github.io/biodeversity/_**
+web page using github http server using JSON file to parse data and perform various analysis **Link:**
+**_https://juan-mpn.github.io/biodeversity/_**

 **Objectives**
-Create a bar chart of the top ten bacterial species in a volunteer’s navel.
-Use JavaScript to select only the most populous species.
+Creating a bar chart of the top ten bacterial species in a volunteer’s navel.
+Use JavaScript to select only the most populous species based on volunteer selection and updating all graphs.

 Create a bubble chart to visualize the relative frequency of all the bacterial species found in a volunteer’s navel.